Armée des Émigrés

-The Armée des émigrés (English: Army of the Émigrés) were counter-revolutionary armies raised outside France by and out of royalist émigrés, with the aim of overthrowing the French Revolution, reconquering France and restoring the monarchy.
-These were aided by royalist armies within France itself, such as the Chouans, and by allied countries such as Great Britain.
-They fought, for example, at the sieges of Lyon and Toulon.
+The Armée des Émigrés (English: Army of the Émigrés) were counter-revolutionary armies raised by French royalist émigrés with the aim of overthrowing the French First Republic and restoring the Kingdom of France.
+These were aided by royalist forces within France, such as the Chouans, and by allied countries such as Great Britain and Spain.
+They fought in numerous engagements during the French Revolutionary Wars, but were ultimately unable to challenge the French Revolutionary Army.